Skip to content

 • XSUAA for authentication and tenant isolation

-Ready to connect your phone system to SAP Sales Cloud V2?
+Want to connect your phone system to SAP Sales Cloud V2?
 Our Engage CTI product is production-ready.
+Supports Cisco, Genesys, RingCentral, and Teams.
 Get in touch.

 SAPCTITelephonySales CloudIntegrationSAP Sales Cloud V2BTP